“I’m going to show the world why the Rangers belong in the Octagon.”

 #3 Conditioning is not the strong point of most Wing Chun fighters.

 Most Wing Chun students are hobbyists.
-More serious Wing Chun fighters (more than a few years under their belts) might be what Gary Lam calls semi-professional.
+The most serious Wing Chun fighters (more than a few years under their belts) are what Gary Lam calls semi-professional.
 They train 10-20 hours a week.
 They focus on skill acquisition and structure and hand dexterity.
 They are training for the 30 second fight.
 A handful of Wing Chun fighters take it further and train cardio and train in other ranges.
 They are the minority.

 Most Wing Chun fighters are not preparing for the ring.
-They are participating in a demanding art which shapes the character of its practitioners (character development).
-They are training for home defense and street defense against opponents who are also not professional.
+They are participating in a demanding art whose fundamental aim is usually to shape the character of its practitioners.
+As with most traditional martial arts, its really about character development.
+Also, they are training for home defense and street defense against opponents who are also not professional.
 These fights will happen quickly.

-Does this means the fighter’s skills are useless, if they can’t walk into a ring and handle Jon Jones?
+Does this means a fighter’s skills are useless, if they can’t walk into a ring and handle Jon Jones?
+Its a silly argument.

 #4 Wing Chun has often been called the “Thinking Man’s Martial Art.”

 Lets call it the “Thinking Person’s Martial Art” so we can include the ladies, who frankly will benefit even more from this technology than men, because of its equalizing nature.
-Prize fighting has traditionally been a desperation move made by poor men who know how to fight.
-Its a tough, tough way to make a living.
+Prize fighting has historically been a desperation move made by poor men who know how to fight.
+Its always been a tough, tough way to make a living.

 For most of fight history, “smart” people and people from the “higher” classes didn’t fight for money.
 Guys like Marco Barrera (who came from a rich Mexican family) were the exception.